jtod/Sigma16/docs/src/userguide/userguide.md

 * ir.{0,4} is the opcode, i.e. the 4-bit field comprising the leftmost
   four bits of the instruction register.
-* ir.{8,15} is the ab field of the instruction register, containing the expanded operation code for EXP1 and EXP2 format instructions.
+* ir.{8,15} is the ab field of the instruction register, containing the expanded operation code for EXP format instructions.

 (An alternative way to specify bit fields, not used in Sigma16, would be to give the starting index and field size.
 However, that approach